Bill Cunliffe

-William Henry Cunliffe Jr. (born June 26, 1956) is an American jazz pianist and composer.
+William Henry Cunliffe Jr. (born June 26, 1956) is an American Grammy Award winning jazz pianist and composer and professor at California State University, Fullerton.

 Early life

 Cunliffe was born in Andover, Massachusetts.
 He discovered music at an early age, with particular emphasis on classical music as well as jazz-oriented music from the 1960s and 1970s: "My mother was a good pianist...I started just copying little things that I would hear my mom play and I would sit next to her and listen.

 Cunliffe described himself as having been drawn to "anything with hip harmony in it" with great melodies, and he loved listening to The 5th Dimension, Burt Bacharach, and Herb Alpert.
 He attended Phillips Academy and graduated in 1974 in the school's first co–educational class.
 In college, he performed rock and roll at the Prince Spaghetti House in Saugus, Massachusetts.
 He attended Wesleyan University for several years.
 During this time, a friend introduced him to a record by Oscar Peterson, and after listening to this record, Cunliffe became a "jazz player overnight."
-While in school, he considered careers in medicine and psychology, but in his junior year, he decided finally that "music was it."
+While in school, he considered careers in medicine and psychology, but in his junior year, he decided that "music was it."

 After graduating from Duke University, he received his master's degree from the Eastman School of Music.